 This calendar could be a great example of a mobile-friendly website.
 Still, despite having lots of interface features transferred at a top-notch quality level, it only shows the Actual values for all announcements in the event list.
 You have to click on the specific announcement to view the Previous and Forecast values.
 And you cannot see the pre-revision value, though you can still tell if the Previous value has been revised.

-No official Forex Factory calendar app is available for your phones.
-There previously were unofficial apps with questionable value, but it looks like all of them were removed from the store now.
+No official Forex Factory calendar app is available for your phone.
+There were previously unofficial apps with questionable value, but it looks like all of them have been removed from the store now.

 FXStreet